Aerodynamics-Club/GenMAV/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **Under Development**<br>
-A collection of pacakges for planning, perception and control of a MAV
+A collection of pacakges for planning, perception and control of a MAV.
 ## Installation
 A detailed repository with step-by-step instructions on implementing an autonomous drone:
 All algorithms can be simulated on the px4 SITL simulator using Gazebo.